-Burnsville Gallery, Toe River Arts Council, 102 W. Main St., Burnsville.
-Through Oct.
+Burnsville Gallery.
+Toe River Arts Council.
+102 W. Main St., Burnsville.
+Through Sept.
+8 - "Under the Knife," featuring works by Craig Franz.
+Sept.
+15 - Oct.
 20 - Featuring 24 rare photographs of Appalachia in the early 20th century taken by music folklorist, Cecil Sharp and his assistant, Maud Karpeles.
+A reception will be held on Sept.
+21, from 5-7pm.
 These images will take viewers back to a time when folks worked from sunrise to sunset, kids went to one-room school houses or not at all, ate meals by lamplight, and sang songs passed down from generation to generation on their porches at twilight.
 Ongoing - Featuring works by artists from Mitchell and Yancey Counties sponsored by the Toe River Arts Council.
 Hours: Mon.-Sat., 10am-5pm.
-Contact: 828/682-7215 or at (www. toeriverarts.org).
+Contact: 828/682-7215 or at (www.toeriverarts.org).